 Encouraging journal keeping

-Providing repeated reassurance that they are not responsible for causing the cancer
+Providing repeated reassurance that they aren't responsible for causing the cancer

 Being included in all discussions with parents about diagnosis and treatment planning